Award Winning, CPD Accreditied Compliance Training available online and at venues across the UK

 No matter how good or sophisticated the equipment that is used for Drug and Alcohol testing procedures, unless it can be established that the operators of such equipment are fully trained and conversant with the equipment and techniques required then the results can easily be undermined.
 Quality Assured training is key to ensuring compliance and safety in the workplace; our award-winning courses meet those requirements and offer a flexible range of venues and methods to suit your organisation.

 What do we do?

-- UK-wide Drugs & Alcohol Training days for 1 to 8 people at venues across the UK
+- Drug and Alcohol Training Courses for 1 to 8 people, at venues across the UK

-- On-site, in-house Drug & Alcohol training tailored specifically to organisations’ equipment and requirements
+- Bespoke On-Site Drug & Alcohol Training tailored specifically to your organisation’s equipment and requirements

 - Chain of Custody Courses covering drug sample collection for Laboratory Analysis